Research Opportunities in Biology

 After you have been accepted into a research lab, the Application for Independent Research form must be filled out and submitted by November 15th if the research project is to be undertaken in the spring, and by April 15th if the project is to be undertaken in the summer or fall.
 Ask for that form at the main Biology Office (252 Fogarty), or from your research mentor.

 Research may be undertaken at either the undergraduate or the graduate level.
-Undergraduates may register for up to four credits per semester in Biology 491-494: Problems in Biology.
-This would serve as a biology elective.
+Undergraduates may register for up to four credits per semester in Biology 491-494: Research in Biology.
 Up to four credits are allowed for a standard degree, while up to six credits are allowed for students eligible for Department Honors.
 Graduate students may register for up to six credits per semester for a total of six credits per degree in Biology 691-696: Directed Research.
 In addition, some faculty have funds to pay student researchers.
-In this case, the student does not need to register for credit.
+In this case, the student cannot register for credit.

 Your research experience can also count towards departmental Honors in Biology.
 Please consult the Honors in Biology page for more information.

 Britt, Deborah – All organisms, from tiny microbes to humans, have DNA damage response proteins that detect problems and repair DNA.
 In the Britt Lab, students are looking at the DNA damage response in budding yeast, Saccharomyces cerevisiae, to characterize the role of a protein known as Bcp1.
 The Britt Lab works with yeast that have mutations in various DNA damage response genes, and studies the effects in combination with Bcp1.
 Working with yeast provides clues to what happens in other types of cells, including humans, and may eventually help us understand diseases like cancer, that involve DNA damage.
 Info at firstname.lastname@example.org.